sonyaghazaryan/Portfolio/README.porfolio.md

-This Portfolio is a compilation of the practical tasks performed during the training course “Software Testing: Big Picture” organized by AGBU “Women Coders” program, QWALLITY and Quick Start.
+This Portfolio is a compilation of the practical tasks performed during the training course “Software Testing: Big Picture” which is part of the "WomenCoders" program foundeed by AGBU Armenia and implemented by QWALLITY and Quick Start.

 The training course includes:
 * Fundamental of Testing